-If you haven’t seen this already, take a look at this post by the brilliant WifiNigel.
-In a nutshell Nigel has demonstrated (with a nice little rig and measurements and everything) just how much the orientation of a device changes the received signal strength.
+Take a look at this post by the brilliant WifiNigel.
+Nigel has demonstrated (with a nice little rig and measurements and everything) just how much the orientation of a device changes the received signal strength.

 What Nigel’s work demonstrates is just how important it is to get your device offset right.
 If the network is design for a voip client, it’s important to test that device while it’s just off vertical, gripped in a hand and held against a, presumably, human ear… not sitting horizontally on a desk at hip level…